bsmart-pg/smart-danswer/examples/widget/README.md

-# Danswer Chat Bot Widget
+# Bsmart Chat Bot Widget
-Note: The widget requires a Danswer API key, which is a paid (cloud/enterprise) feature.
+Note: The widget requires a Bsmart API key, which is a paid (cloud/enterprise) feature.

-This is a code example for how you can use Danswer's APIs to build a chat bot widget for a website!
+This is a code example for how you can use Bsmart's APIs to build a chat bot widget for a website!
 The main code to look at can be found in `src/app/widget/Widget.tsx`.

 ## Getting Started